neuecc/ZeroFormatter/README.md

 If you want to use non-generic API, there are exists under `ZeroFormatterSerializer.NonGeneric`.
 It can pass Type on first-argument instead of `<T>`.

 > NonGeneric API is not supported in Unity.
 NonGeneric API is a bit slower than the generic API.
 Because of the lookup of the serializer by type and the cost of boxing if the value is a value type are costly.
 We recommend using generic API if possible.

+`ZeroFormatterSerializer.MaximumSizeOfBytes` is max size per message of serialize/deserialize.
+The default is 67MB.
+This limitation is for security issue(block, attack of OutOfMemory).
+If you want to know more information of this topics, see: [ProtocolBuffers Techniques - Large Data Sets](https://developers.google.com/protocol-buffers/docs/techniques#large-data).

 Extensibility
 ---